International Year of... Logo Contest

-For the IYO Bosnia and Herzegovina, we would like to see a design that is multi-faceted, memorable, and easily connected to the country.
+For each IYO, we would like to see a design that is multi-faceted, memorable, and easily connected to the country.
 This may be accomplished through the use of images, colors, and concepts emblematic and representative of that country and culture.
 Designers should draw upon iconic cultural symbols or other recognizable visual elements, like architecture styles, geography/landscape, etc. Ideally, the design will reflect some of the key themes WKU will be exploring during the actual IYO.
-For example, were we to bring in a performance group showcasing traditional Bosnian music, finding a way to visually represent that cultural feature.
-Some of the key themes identified by the committee, which may be a good starting point, are listed below
+The IYO planning committee will identify some key themes to be explore throughout the year, and these will be publicized for potential incorporation into the logo.

-We want the logo to be immediately recognized as the IYO Bosnia and Herzegovina.
-We want people to be excited about the year.
-We want it to serve as a visual link, connecting all the various activities and events going on during the IYO Bosnia and Herzegovina.
+We want the logo to be immediately recognized and help build excitement about the year.
+We want it to serve as a visual link, connecting all the various activities and events going on during the IYO at WKU.